AnastasiyaValovik/Idea-NG-project/ReadMe2.md

 ## Reports and tracking failed tests
 #### Mochawesome reports
-    The Mochawesome report generted after each test run.
+    The Mochawesome report generates after each test run.

-    'cypress/mochawesome-report/..'
+    Go to 'cypress/mochawesome-report/..' and open html file.

 #### Default Cypress functionality to catch failures and help with debugging process

     Cypress makes screenshots of failed tests for last tests run.
-To check it open 'cyress/screenshots/..'
+To check it, open 'cyress/screenshots/..'

     Cypress makes video of every last test run.
-To check it open 'cypress/videos/..'
+To check it, open 'cypress/videos/..'